-Cloning a backup also allows users to transfer their backups to off-site by selecting a different data centre to where the backup is stored.
+Cloning a backup also allows users to transfer their backups off-site by selecting a different data centre to where the backup is stored.
 Cloning to a different location will take time depending on the size of the backup.
 However, the process is performed independently to the cloud server the backup was taken from and does not require downtime to the server.

-We offer users with ready-to-go templates of the most popular Linux distributions and the latest Windows Server versions.
+We offer users ready-to-go templates of the most popular Linux distributions and the latest Windows Server versions.
 Using the templates is the fastest way to deploy new fresh Cloud Server instances.

 Users have the choice of the following system templates:

 We strive to keep the templates up-to-date by periodically updating the templates with patches and the latest security updates.
 Users are advised to always update their operating system after deployment and to make sure the operating system is always kept up-to-date.

 Additionally, we have made the templated operating systems as well as a wide range of alternative distribution available in the form of CD installation media.
-These can be used to manually install one of the following operating systems:
+These can be used to manually install any of the following operating systems:

-Users can also use their own installation media by uploading an operating system installation image onto a new storage device and configuring it as a bootable CD-ROM.
+Users can also import their own installation media by uploading an operating system installation image using the Storage Import feature.

 Any system storage device can be used to create a new custom image to deploy new Cloud Servers.
 Custom images are user-configured templates that can be used to deploy new Cloud Servers on demand.
 Using our custom images, users can create their own Cloud Server templates to cut down on the configuration time from deployment to production.

 Custom images are made available only in the data centre the origin storage is located and can only be deployed within the same data centre.
 To make the custom image available in other locations, the user is required to create a custom image in each data centre they wish to use the image.